Add to bookmarks

 OEM parts and accessories are designed specifically to work with the base device or system.
 They match perfectly because they were created by the same teams of engineers who designed the original product,

-Consider TruSignal™ SpO21 sensors from GE Healthcare, used to track arterial oxygen saturation noninvasively.
-TruSignal sensors are tested with all compatible GE Healthcare-branded monitors, including older models.
-Thorough testing makes sure that SpO2 readings will be accurate on any compatible GE Healthcare monitor, that the sensors will not overheat and that the LEDs are of the highest quality.
+Consider TruSignal™ SpO21 sensors from GE HealthCare, used to track arterial oxygen saturation noninvasively.
+TruSignal sensors are tested with all compatible GE HealthCare-branded monitors, including older models.
+Thorough testing makes sure that SpO2 readings will be accurate on any compatible GE HealthCare monitor, that the sensors will not overheat and that the LEDs are of the highest quality.

-GE Healthcare sensors have another important advantage.
-They work differently from third-party sensors, using proprietary data to make sure that any monitor – not just those made by GE Healthcare – will recognize them.
+GE HealthCare sensors have another important advantage.
+They work differently from third-party sensors, using proprietary data to make sure that any monitor – not just those made by GE HealthCare – will recognize them.
 This data is not available to other manufacturers, raising the risk that generic sensors without this feature will produce inaccurate readings—which can, in turn, affect pulse oximetry measurements, potentially leading to worse patient outcomes.

 Reliability and Support